Quick Start

 1. Launch the Dev Environment

 Section titled “1.
-Launch the Dev Environment”mvmctl devThis single command handles everything:
+Launch the Dev Environment”mvmctl devThis single command detects your platform and handles everything:

 - Drops you into the Lima VM shell

-Inside the Lima shell, your home directory (~) is mounted read/write — your project files are right there.
+Inside the dev shell, your home directory (~) is mounted read/write (Lima) or directly available (native Linux) — your project files are right there.
 Nix, Firecracker, and /dev/kvm are all available.

-Exit the shell with exit or Ctrl+D — the Lima VM keeps running in the background.
+Exit the shell with exit or Ctrl+D — the Lima VM (if used) keeps running in the background.

 2. Day-to-Day Commands